searchspring/snap/README.md

 ```

 ### Multiple Finder Instances
-It is common to have multiple Finder instances on a page, each with their own configurations.
+It is common to have multiple Finder instances on a page, each with its own configuration.
 Here is an example of how that may look:

 ```typescript
 const finderConfigs = [